hotternative/hotternative.github.io/_posts/2022-12-08-sum-columns-based-on-a-condition-in-pandas.md

 `df['column_to_filter'] == some_value` will generate a boolean array.
 In
 [pandas doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.loc.html
-), this is known as an "alignable boolean Series".
+), this is known as an "align-able boolean Series".

 `df.loc[df['column_to_filter'] == some_value]` will filter for the values where the boolean value is `True`, and `column_to_sum` will then select the specific column to sum on.